GrantBirki/k8s-kong-terraform/README.md

 > Note: Rather than having a `kermit`, `cat`, and `dog` service - you would just have one service, the `nginx-example`

 ![k8s-kong-terraform Diagram](docs/diagrams/k8s-kong-terraform.png)

+## Contributing 👩‍💻

+All contributions are welcome!
+If you have any questions or suggestions, please open an issue or fork this repo and create a pull request!